SundayBPM/porto_django/README.md

 ## Penggunaan

-Setelah instalasi selesai, kamu bisa menjalankan proyek dengan perintah berikut:
+After installation finished, run the program with this command:

-1.  **Jalankan the program:**
+1.  **Run the program:**

     ```bash
     python manage.py runserver